ClaireRes/4YP/README.md

 # 4th Year Project Repository
-Compiled program listing &amp; model training results for the 4th Year Project: Regional Respiratory Analysis With Non-invasive Imaging and 1D-CNNs
+Compiled program listing &amp; model training results for the 4th Year Project: Regional Respiratory Analysis With Non-invasive Imaging and 1D-CNNs.
+This repository is an appendix to the given report and is not intended as a standalone repo to reproduce the work within it.
+Actual data used in this report is omitted due to data sharing restrictions.

 ## Getting started
 You will require a version of Python 3.4 or above to run the Python scripts in this repo, and the Jupyter Notebook App with the Python 3 kernel to run the notebook files.